 The vast majority of these lived out the rest of their lives in bondage, though some were ransomed back in 1638.

-The trials of the voyage and their captivity was captured in a novel by a priest who managed to escape in 1628.
+The trials of the voyage and their captivity were captured in a novel by a priest who managed to escape in 1628.

 Unfortunately, this was not the last major calamity to befall the islands.

 Photo from Fascinating 1.5 Hour Bird Watching & Sightseeing Boat Tour around the Westman Islands

 In the 20th Century, it seemed that the Westman Islands had overcome their hardships, modernising and better connecting to the mainland.
 That, however, was to be overturned in 1974.

 At 01.55, on January 20th, a fissure tore open in the middle of the town of Heimaey and the previously unknown Eldfell volcano began to violently erupt.
 In hours, it had torn across the island, spurting fountains of lava height in the air and pouring noxious gasses into the atmosphere.

 Unbelievably, however, no one was killed.
 There was an emergency plan for a situation such as this, and thankfully, storms the days before meant that the whole fishing fleet was docked in the harbour.
 The entire population of the island was taken to safety.

 That is not to say, however, that the work was done.
 5,300 people’s homes were in the town, and the Icelandic authorities were desperate to do what they could to help protect them.
 At the time, the US had a NATO base in the country, and their help was enlisted.